CitizenLabDotCo/citizenlab/docs/README.md

 - When a project has an ideation and a PB phase, the voting buttons are now shown during the ideation phase
 - The admin navigation menu for moderators is now consistent with that for admins
 - Moderators that try to access pages only accessible for admins, now get redirected to the dashboard
-- The details tab in clustering now again shows the right content
+- The details tab in clustering doesn't cause the info panel to freeze anymore
 - When writing an official update, the sbumit button now only becomes active when submission is possible
 - The 'no options' copy in a dropdown without anything inside is now correctly translated
 - Making a field empty in Admin HQ now correctly saves the empty value